digital-asset/daml/docs/source/concepts/interoperability.rst

 Let `Y` be the set of ledgers on which the Participant Node hosts a party.
 The transaction tree stream outputs a topological sort of the party's local ledger on `Y`, with the following modifications:

+#. **Transfer** actions with either an incoming or an outgoing ledger annotation are output as **Enter** and **Leave** events.
-#. **Transfer** actions with both incoming and outgoing ledger annotations are omitted.
+   **Transfer** actions with both incoming and outgoing ledger annotations are omitted.

 #.
 The incoming and outgoing ledger annotations are not output.
    Transaction actions with an incoming or outgoing ledger annotation that is not in `Y` are marked as merely being witnessed if the party is an informee of the action.

 #. **Fetch** nodes and **NoSuchKey** are omitted.